fbpx skip to Main Content

 MacKenzie Falls is located in the Grampians National Park and flows all year round, and it's the biggest waterfall in Victoria!

-There are nearby toilets and the popular Zumsteins Picnic Area.
+This stunning Victorian waterfall has toilets nearby and the popular Zumsteins Picnic Area.

 MacKenzie Falls, Grampians National Park, Old Mill Road